Breach of employment contract

 At its core, these documents outline what is required from an employee to receive payment from the company.
 This means that the employee has his or her duties outlined, as well as his or her salary and other basic issues.
 However, an employment contract also outlines further specifications, such as non-disclosure agreements, restrictions on sharing company data and other issues.

 Needless to say, the breach for such a contract can be quite serious and, depending on the breach itself, there can be a number of different outcomes.
-Fortunately, Davies and Partners Solicitors has plenty of experience in this field and we can help find a solution whether by agreement or through the Courts or an Employment Tribunal.
+Our specialist employment team has plenty of experience in this field and we can help find a solution whether by agreement or through the Courts or an Employment Tribunal.